D3lt4lph4/papers/docs/contributing.md

 ## Brief

-Very short description of what it does, advantages, etc
+Very short description of what it does, advantages, scientific locks, etc

 ## How Does It Work

-A bit like above but more in details.
+How did the solution to their problem was done

 ## Results